 Here are a few ideas on where you could cut back to increase your savings:

 Don't spend it simply because it clinks.
 Just because you receive $2 change from your morning coffee doesn’t mean you have to spend it and pick yourself up a cookie.
 Hold onto that $2 and stick it in your piggy box when you get home.
 Before you know it you’ll have saved close to $100 that can be deposited straight into a savings account.
-For more tips, head over to our blogs and check out 3 super cool savings strategies!
+For more tips, check out Ways to Save Money.

 Keep a watchful eye on your savings account as well as the market.
 We don’t mean check in several times a day but do so frequently.
 Savings accounts have a standard variable interest rate, so the rate of your account will rise and fall in accordance with the market rates.
 It’s always worthwhile reviewing your financial position and looking for a better interest rate, especially if you were sucked into choosing a savings account based on its fabulous introductory bonus offer.
 These promotional offers usually only last a couple of months before reverting to the standard variable interest rate of the account.

 Finally, to really ensure you hit your savings account heaven set up an automatic salary deposit.